rohanthewiz/element/README.md

 # Simple HTML generator
 Forget templates, and having to learn some half-baked templating language to generate decent HTML pages.
 This proves that HTML can be generated nicely from Go code.
 All is explicit and compiler-checked.
-Though I may have 100% test coverage, this is beta, so you can deploy to production, however you should verify results with a good html linter (see JetBrains products - I *highly* recommend Goland!)
+Though I may have good test coverage, this is beta.
+You can deploy to production, however you should verify results with a good html linter/checker (see JetBrains products - I *highly* recommend Goland!
+BTW, this is in production use)

 ## Usage
+Simply create an element and render it: `e("span").R(t("Inner text")) // -> "<span>Inner Text</span>`
+(Please see the full example below)

-Simply create an element and render it: `e("span").R("Inner text")` We use short method names to keep the code as unobtrusive as possible.
+We use short method names and some aliases to keep the code as unobtrusive as possible.
-See the example https://github.com/rohanthewiz/element/tree/master/example/simple_element_example for a current, full example app.
+**See the example:** https://github.com/rohanthewiz/element/tree/master/example/simple_element_example for a full, ready-to-compile example app.

 ```go
 package main